 Redbank Track traverses Toongabbie Creek through the open vistas of Northmead and Wentworthville.
-This central section of the greater Toongabbie Creek walk is 3.5km from Hammers Road to the Governor Philip Camp; 2hr 35min return.
-There is also a loop walk between Redbank Road and Mons Road.
+This central section of the greater Toongabbie Creek walk is 3.5km from Hammers Road to the Governor Philip Camp and passes through former She Oak swamp in lower Westmead; 2hr 35min return.

 Travelling through Westmead and Northmead, which translates to west meadow and north meadow of early Parramatta.
 The area has grown from one of Australia’s first Government and industrial precincts, to a state of the art medical, research and manufacturing hub.
 All just a blink of the eye in context of the large rock shelves in Toongabbie Creek; used by the First Australian tribes for more than 40,000 years to sharpen tools and collect aquatic foods.
 Today’s Darug people still remember their roots and have adapted to the evolving Australian way of life.

 Governor Phillip Walk is a peaceful 3.8km walk through some of Australia’s oldest Government lands.
 The walk completes the last leg of the greater Toongabbie Creek walk and runs from the confluence of Toongabbie Creek and Darling Mills Creek which forms the head of Parramatta River.
 The walk follows the river through Parramatta Park and along the river foreshore of Parramatta CBD to the Ferry Terminal.
 Duration is 2hr 50min return.

 A thin strip of Cumberland River-flat Forest opens to well manicured, stately parklands and historic Government establishments.